Oceanity/firebot-veadotube/README.md

 # Veadotube Integration by Oceanity <sub style="color:gray">v0.5.0</sub>

-This is a Firebot Script that will allow you to integrate Spotify functionality and information into your Firebot setup.
-Due to very stict limits on Spotify's API, it does require that you make your own application in Spotify's developer portal and supply your own Client ID and Secret.
+This is a Firebot Script that will allow you to integrate Veadotube functionality and information into your Firebot setup.

 1. [Setup](#Setup)
 2. [Features](#Features)